Position: Tensor Networks are a Valuable Asset for Green AI

-This notation is used to report the storage complexity and the computational cost of an algorithm.
-For AI practitioners, the big $\mathcal{O}$ notation can be impractical because the run time is often strongly influenced by application-specific termination criteria \cite{hernandez2020measuring}.
-However, it has benefits in a theoretical analysis: Sections of an algorithm and required storage complexities can be easily compared.
-In tensor community, using the big $\mathcal{O}$ notation is common, see e.g. \cite{cichocki2016tensor} and references therein.
-The \textbf{elapsed runtime} is easy to measure, but it is highly dependent on the used hardware and other jobs running in parallel \cite{schwartz2020green}.
-The \textbf{number of parameters} (learnable or total) by the model is a common efficiency measure.
-It is agnostic to hardware and takes the memory needed by the model into account.
-Nonetheless, different model architectures can lead to a different amount of work for the same amount of parameters~\cite{schwartz2020green}.
+It is used to report an algorithm's storage complexity and computational cost.
+While the \mbox{big $\mathcal{O}$} notation may be impractical for AI practitioners due to the strong influence of application-specific termination criteria on run time, it offers significant theoretical benefits.
+It allows for easy comparison of algorithm sections and required storage complexities, making it a valuable tool in theoretical analysis. \\ The elapsed runtime is easy to measure but highly dependent on the used hardware and other jobs running in parallel \cite{schwartz2020green}.
+The number of parameters, whether they are learnable or total, is a widely used measure of efficiency.
+It is reassuringly agnostic to hardware and takes into account the memory needed by the model.
+However, it is essential to note that different model architectures can result in varying workloads for the same number of parameters.